m7mdra/CircleImage/README.md

 # Note

-this is just a work around to get circled image , there is other ways to do this with `CustomPainter`,`CustomClipper`.
+this is just a work around to get circled image , there is another way to do this with `CustomClipper`.